Top 200 largest yachts

 Your definitive guide to the largest superyachts in the world counts down from 200, revealing the biggest private boat at the last page of this article.
-Updated regularly, this is the most authoritative source of its kind that adds the biggest luxury yachts to the list once they are launched.
+Updated regularly, this is the most authoritative source of its kind that adds the biggest luxury yachts to the list once they are delivered.

-In 2016, we have seen eight new superyachts join the ranks of the world's largest superyachts, including a new arrival in the top five.
+In 2016, we have seen ten new superyachts join the ranks of the world's largest superyachts, including a new arrival in the top five.